Tags

 ### WBP and Numismatics

-For Byzantine numismatics wicked problems are persuasive in and around the discipline.
+For Byzantine numismatics, wicked problems are pervasive in and around the discipline.
 From heritage crime and antiquities trade, colonial legacies in North America, to the use of a dishonest label that misrepresents Roman and numerous other medieval identities, not to mention the problematic periodization that Byzantine numismatics uses.
-Indeed, 'Wicked *Byzantine* Problems' need to be addressed if the field is to flourish and maintain some form of social-cultural relevance.
+Indeed, these 'Wicked *Byzantine* Problems' need to be addressed if the field is to flourish and maintain some form of social-cultural relevance.
 However, the potential solutions will be messy and may create more problems than they solve.
-It is here that we need to seek small wins.[^4] However, in order to achieve a small win, we need to understand the character of our discipline, its substance and the object that we study — Coins.
+It is here that scholars need to seek small wins that will enable a transition away from these oriental and colonial labels that continue to be knowingly and unknowingly propped by the discipline as a whole.[^4] However, to achieve a small win, we need to understand the character of our discipline, its substance and the object that we study — Coins.

 ---